theamanstark/stealth/README.md

 const calculatePathToTarget = (target) => {
   // Implement advanced algorithms and logic
-  // to calculate the optimal hacker path to the target
+  // to calculate the optimal path to the target

-  const path = []; // Store the calculated hacker path here return path;
+  const path = []; // Store the calculated path here return path;
 };